av3000/av-docs/docs/system-design/software/kafka/kafka.md

 5. Enables **scalable stream processing** of big data through its **distributed architecture**.
 It can handle massive volume of real-time data streams.
 For example, processing user click streams for product recommendations, detecting anomalies in IoT sensor data, or analyzing financial market data.

+In summary, use cases are:

+- messaging system
+- collecting logs
+- collecting metrics
+- activity tracking
+- stream processing with Kafka streams API
+- decoupling of system dependencies
+- [Spark](https://spark.apache.org/), [Flink](https://flink.apache.org/), [Storm](https://storm.apache.org/), [Hadoop](https://hadoop.apache.org/) integration (Big Data technologies)
+- microservices publish/consume

 ## Limitations

 Limitations are that:

 - Kafka is quite complicated and has a steep learning curve.
 - It requires some expertise for setup, scaling, and maintenance.
-- It can be quite resource- intensive, requiring substantial hardware and operational investment.
+- It can be quite resource-intensive, requiring substantial hardware and operational investment.
 This might not be ideal for smaller startups or not suitable for ultra-low-latency applications like high frequency trading, where microseconds matter.

 ## Features